tenox7/wfm/README.md

 advanced configuration different instances can suexec to different users.

-In basic form each instance reads it's configuration file of instance name + .cfg extenstion from the current working directory.
+In basic form each instance reads it's configuration file of instance name + .cfg extension from the current working directory.
 For instance if you decide to use "ftpadmin" as name of the executable (or link) it will read file named "ftpadmin.cfg" for the configuration.
-Below is a simple, self explanatory configuration file example:
+Below is a simple, self-explanatory configuration file example:

     # tagline or application name
     tagline=Snake Oil File Exchange